 People who are in the industry are very familiar with the term zoning, but for someone who is about to build his first building, it’s very confusing.
+Commercial zoning in Miami is confusing.
 For example, Miami has a zoning designation called T6-8.
 This normally means that you could build 6 to 8 floors, but is this guaranteed?

 As a Miami residential architect, with experience in mixed-use buildings, I can tell you that no, not unless a series of conditions are present.

 In the city of Miami, Florida, and in many other areas of the county, what will ultimately determine how much you can build is how much parking you can fit on the property.

 The zoning code will tell you things like the Floor Lot Ratio (called Floor Area Ratio in other parts of the county) for T6-8 is 5.
 This means that whatever the size of your lot, you can build 5 times that.
 So, if your lot is 100 x 100 or 10,000 square feet, you would assume you could build a 50,000-square-foot building.
 However, 10,000 square feet is not big enough for ramping from one floor to the next for a parking garage.
 And depending on the uses for the 50,000 square feet and the amount of parking required for those uses, you may not be able to build the entire 50,000 square feet.

 One day, I had a visitor to my office who assured me that he could build 8 stories on a 50’ x 100’ lot he was considering purchasing.
 He failed to understand that since this property was not near a Metrorail or Metromover station, parking would be required.
 And on a 5,000 square foot lot, there is hardly enough space for building, much less for parking.
 An 8-story building was out of the question unless he was able to get a waiver from the planning director to allow him a payment in lieu of parking.
 You can read about parking relaxation here.

 But this adds another roadblock to the project.